ssfsx17/sky-islands/readable.md

     have tried more than one way of doing things.
 You think about different ways to solve a problem.
 The Adtextus defines such a life as a “disloyal” one.
-  - **Misgendered** - The Imperial Adtextus’ strict binary system cannot possibly encompass you.
+  - **Misgendered** - The Imperial Adtextus’ strict binary gender system cannot possibly encompass you.
 Or, perhaps you have committed the anti-Imperial crime of not wanting to get pregnant at age 12.
   - **Nonlinear** - You do not speak in the manner of Imperial philosophers or senators.
 You could actually be more logical,